Quick answer

 | Supplier data | ERP purchase transactions |

 For most Indian manufacturers, the primary data source is Tally — which holds purchase, sales, and inventory data.
-Connect your BI tool directly to Tally's database for real-time supply chain visibility.
+FireAI connects directly to Tally via a native connector, reading stock, purchase, and sales data in real time — no ODBC setup, no manual export.

 Step 3: Build the Core Dashboard Views